k8snetworkplumbingwg/sriov-network-operator/README.md

 # sriov-network-operator
+I'm testing something; it's safe to delete this PR!

 The Sriov Network Operator is designed to help the user to provision and configure SR-IOV CNI plugin and Device plugin in the Openshift cluster.